Skip to main content

 }'

-In this example, the payment is pending and requires 3DS authentication.
 Always check the status field in your response and implement appropriate logic based on the status value received.
-The table below details the fields that are returned in the response:
+The table below details the fields returned in the response:

 FieldTypeDescription